 Saudi Arabia profile - Media

 Saudi investors are major players in the pan-Arab TV industry, but the country has one of the region's most tightly-controlled media environments.

 Criticism of the government and royal family and the questioning of Islamic tenets are not generally tolerated.
 Self-censorship is pervasive.

 The state-run Broadcasting Service of the Kingdom of Saudi Arabia (BSKSA) operates almost all domestic broadcasting outlets.
 The minister of culture and information chairs the body which oversees radio and TV.

-Private TV stations cannot operate from Saudi soil, but the country is a major market for pan-Arab satellite and pay-TV.
-Saudi investors are behind the major networks MBC, which is based in Dubai, and Bahrain-based Orbit Showtime.
+Private TVs cannot operate from Saudi soil, but the country is a major market for pan-Arab satellite and pay-TV.
+Saudi investors are behind UAE-based TV giants MBC and OSN.